Sunshine-Scooters/control-code/README.md

 To use this code, you will need an [Arduino UNO](https://www.arduino.cc/en/Guide/ArduinoUno) and a [Cytron PS2 Shield](https://www.cytron.io/p-cytron-ps2-shield).

+The project code assumes that the Arduino and PS2 Shield as wired according the  wiring diagram in the included Wiring Diagram.pdf file.

 ## How to Use

 To use this code you need to utilize the [Arduino Create IDE](https://www.arduino.cc/en/Main/Create).
 Once you have the IDE installed and have successfully run one of the test programs you will be ready to utilize this project.

-In addition, the project code assumes that the Arduino and PS2 Shield as wired according the  wiring diagram in the included Wiring Diagram.pdf file.

 1. Ensure you can follow the general [Arduino UNO getting started instructions](https://www.arduino.cc/en/Guide/ArduinoUno).
 2. To utilize this code, add the three source code files included in the `src/` directory to your project.
 These include: